ccdcoe/CDMCS/Arkime/prepare-laptop.md

 ### Suricata and Arkime

-* Singlehost setup **[environment](/Arkime/vagrant/singlehost)** - full vagrant environment that includes moloch capture, viewer, backend document storage, threat intelligence and IDS tagging
+* Singlehost setup **[environment](/Arkime/vagrant/singlehost)** - full vagrant environment that includes Arkime capture, viewer, backend document storage, threat intelligence and IDS tagging
 * Old WISE plugin **[source.suricata.js](/Arkime/vagrant/singlehost/old/source.suricata.js)** *"connects"* Arkime session to Suricata alert.
 Consider as proof-of-concept only as this method does not handle production load
 * New tagger script **[tagger.py](/Arkime/vagrant/singlehost/tagger.py)** *"queries"* Arkime for sessions that match suricata alert tuple (common source and destination).
 Assigns tags upon match.

 # Instructions
+**NB!
+With the recent release of Ubuntu 22.04 LTS version, the instructions will be modified and (re-)tested with Ubuntu 22.04 ASAP.
+However, you can still test out the older Ubuntu 20.04 LTS installation below.**

 A quick way to get a classroom||testing||development environment up and running is with **Vagrant**.
 You will need recent versions of [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed.

+*NB!
+Vagrant v2.2.19 repository installation has a known issue with Ubuntu 22.04 LTS.
+Meanwhile, you can just use the fixed Linux binary download (also version v2.2.19) at the bottom of the [Vagrant Downloads page](https://www.vagrantup.com/downloads).*

 Install the latest versions of Vagrant and VirtualBox for your operating systems, and then run: